utkarsh867/auth-microservice/README.md

 ## How to test on your local machine

 The applications can be tested locally by running each of them separately

+Move into the directory
 `cd <microservice>`
+Install all the dependencies
 `npm install`
+Start the deployment locally
 `PORT=<PORT-NO> npm start`